MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

     * On [follower databases](../../../follower.md) (since follower databases are read-only and materialized views require write operations).
 Materialized views that are defined on leader databases can be queried from their followers as any other table in the leader.
 However, the view must be created on the leader cluster.
 * The source table of a materialized view:
     * Must be a table that is being ingested to directly, either using one of the [ingestion methods](../../../ingest-data-overview.md#ingestion-methods-and-tools),  using an [update policy](../updatepolicy.md), or [ingest from query commands](../data-ingestion/ingest-from-query.md).
+        * [move extents](../move-extents.md) from other tables into the source table of the materialized view.
+Move extents may fail with the following error: `Cannot drop/move extents from/to table 'TableName' since Materialized View 'ViewName' is currently processing some of these extents`.
     * Can't be enabled for streaming ingestion.
     * Can't be a restricted table or a table with row level security enabled.
-* Materialized view doesn't work when using:
-    * [move extents](../move-extents.md) from other tables into the source table of the materialized view.
-Move extents may fail with the following error: `Cannot drop/move extents from/to table 'TableName' since Materialized View 'ViewName' is currently processing some of these extents`.
 * [Cursor functions](../databasecursor.md#cursor-functions) can't be used on top of materialized views.
 * Continuous export from a materialized view isn't supported.

 ## Materialized views monitoring

 The health of materialized views describes the resource usage, rate of failures, and latency in execution.
 Monitor the materialized view's health in the following ways: